Principal author:Professor Peter Koopman, PhD, FAA Professor of Developmental Biology Institute for Molecular Bioscience The University of Queensland

 Professor Vincent Harley, PhD Research Group Head, Brain and Gender Hudson Institute of Medical Research Melbourne

 Vincent Harley is a research scientist specializing in molecular genetics.
 His research focuses on sex determining genes, gonadal development and intersex conditions.

 Bronwyn Adams, BSc/BA Senior Communications Officer Institute for Molecular Bioscience The University of Queensland

-Bronwyn Adams has 8 years experience working as a science writer, preparing reports, social media communications and press releases dealing with a range of issues in the life sciences.
+Bronwyn Adams has more than a decade of experience as a science writer, preparing reports, social media communications and press releases dealing with a range of issues in the life sciences.

 We thank these expert reviewers, and acknowledge Mei Goh, Rebekka van Kampen, Jimmy Wu and Lance Rathbone for graphics and website construction.

 Edit history: Author P. Koopman 9/13, revised 10/13